Mormon temples are different from their churches or stake houses.

 Anybody can go to their church, but temples are restricted to those who are worthy to enter.
 A Mormon’s worthiness is determined in interviews with local leadership.
-Less than 50% of Mormons are temple-worthy.
+Many observers estimate that less than 50% of Mormons are temple-worthy.

 Neither do they conduct what we would consider worship services in the temples.
 Instead, they participate in three main ordinances:

 But they don’t just perform baptisms for the dead.
 They also do endowments and eternal marriages for the deceased.
 So much so that the vast majority of “temple work” is performed for the dead.